VincentLanglet/Twig-CS-Fixer/docs/rules.md

 ### Fixable

+- **BlankEOFRule**: ensures that files ends with one blank line.
 - **BlockNameSpacingRule**: ensures there is one space before and after block names.
 - **DelimiterSpacingRule**: ensures there is one space before `}}`, `%}` and `#}`, and after `{{`, `{%`, `{#`.
+- **EmptyLinesRule**: ensures that 2 empty lines do not follow each other.
+- **HashQuoteRule**: ensures that hash key are not unnecessarily quoted (configurable).
 - **IncludeFunctionRule**: ensures that include function is used instead of function tag.
+- **IndentRule**: ensures that files are not indented with tabs (configurable).
 - **OperatorNameSpacingRule**: ensures there is no consecutive spaces inside operator names.
 - **OperatorSpacingRule**: ensures there is one space before and after an operator except for `..`.
 - **PunctuationSpacingRule**: ensures there is no space before and after a punctuation except for `:` and `,` (configurable).
+- **SingleQuoteRule**: ensures that strings use single quotes when possible (configurable).
 - **TrailingCommaSingleLineRule**: ensures that single-line arrays, objects and argument lists do not have a trailing comma.
-- **SingleQuoteRule**: ensures that strings use single quotes when possible (configurable).
-- **BlankEOFRule**: ensures that files ends with one blank line.
-- **EmptyLinesRule**: ensures that 2 empty lines do not follow each other.
-- **IndentRule**: ensures that files are not indented with tabs (configurable).
 - **TrailingSpaceRule**: ensures that files have no trailing spaces.

 ### Non-fixable